CreatingChange/Beginner/README.md

 ```

-Lastly, boostrap has a nice component called [wells](http://getbootstrap.com/components/#wells).
+Lastly, Bootstrap has a nice component called [wells](http://getbootstrap.com/components/#wells).
 Wells are used on an element to give it an inset effect.

 Add a new div inside each of your columns with the class name "well".